How to Visit the Yasawa Islands on a Budget

 - Take cash with you to the Yasawas.
 There are no ATMs and all homestays/some resorts only accept cash

 - Ask your resort about the different ways to get there.
-While most resorts use the Awesome Adventures ferry, some work with Tavewa Seabus for a slightly cheaper fare.
+While most resorts use the Awesome Adventures ferry (more info on Viator and Tripadvisor), some work with Tavewa Seabus for a slightly cheaper fare.